cypress-io/cypress/npm/mount-utils/README.md

   }

   Cypress.on("test:before:run", () => {
-    // Do some cleanup from previous test
+    // Do some cleanup from previous test - for example, clear the DOM. getContainerEl().innerHTML = "";
   });
 });